DocMinus/bengal-ai-classifier/README.md

 The classification is simply<br>
 *bengal / other / cartoon*

-Note to self:<br>
-*requirements.txt* is necessaryfor mybinder to work.
-Also requires the tag "main" to work properly.

 More edit:<br>
 - *export.pkl* is the model file.
 - *tmp.jpg* is cat picture to test if one doesn't have one handy.